If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 The promise of this course (“Master email in just 7 days”) is as compelling and to-the-point as its CTA (“Send Me Lesson 1”).
 If you’re going to give something away for free, then let people get right into it.
 More importantly, emphasize the value of the thing you’re giving away.
 People don’t want it just because it’s free.
 They want it because it’s valuable.
 Here’s a phrase we love on this landing page: “And, that’s what this course is… It’s two decades of experience boiled into 7 practical lessons.”

-2. Linear Design — For Free Marketing Proposal
+2. Linear Design Landing Page — For Free Marketing Proposal

 The Takeaway: Display proof of your expertise and killer reputation.